crashka/euchre-plt/README.md

 the tournament results (depending on tournament format, as well as luck of the cards), but is generally a close indicator for touraments involving a sufficient amount of game play.

-### Tournament Parameters

-Now let's take a look at the parameters for the tournament.
 Here is an explanation of the command line arguments for the sample run above:

 - `"demo"` – the name of the tournament to run; it is defined in the [config/tournaments.yml](config/tournaments.yml) config file (see below)